rethinkdb/rethinkdb-rs/0-about-rethinkdb/architecture.md

 performance issues for highly contested keys, and latency issues associated with quorums.

-Authoritative systems, such as RethinkDB and MongoDB choose to maintain data consistency.
-Building applications on top of authoritative-master systems is much simpler because all of the issues associated with data inconsistency do not arise.
+Authoritative systems such as RethinkDB and MongoDB choose to maintain data consistency.
+Building applications on top of authoritative primary systems is much simpler because all of the issues associated with data inconsistency do not arise.
 In exchange, these applications will occasionally experience availability issues.

 In RethinkDB, if there is a network partition, the behavior of the system from any given client's perspective depends on which side of the netsplit that client is on.
-If the client is on the same side of the netsplit as the master for the shard the client is trying to reach, it will continue operating without any problems.
-If the client is on the opposite side of the netsplit from the master for the shard the client is trying to reach, the client's up-to-date queries and write queries will encounter a failure of availability.
-For example, if the client is running an up-to-date range query that spans multiple shards, the masters for all shards must be on the same side of the netsplit as the client, or the client will encounter a failure of availability.
+If the client is on the same side of the netsplit as the primary replica for the shard the client is trying to reach, it will continue operating without any problems.
+If the client is on the opposite side of the netsplit from the primary for the shard the client is trying to reach, the client's up-to-date queries and write queries will encounter a failure of availability.
+For example, if the client is running an up-to-date range query that spans multiple shards, the primaries for all shards must be on the same side of the netsplit as the client, or the client will encounter a failure of availability.

-If the programmer marks a read query to be ok with out-of-date data, RethinkDB will route the query to the closest available replica instead of routing it to the master.
+If the programmer marks a read query to be ok with out-of-date data, RethinkDB will route the query to the closest available replica instead of routing it to the primary.
 In this case the client will see the data as long as there are replicas of the data on the its side of the netsplit.
 However, in this case the data has the risk of being out of date.
 This is usually ok for reports, analytics, cached data, or